 Great apps do one thing well: helping users take a specific action speedily and simply.
-So put that core functionality front and centre by focusing on the benefits rather than the features.
+So put that core functionality front and center by focusing on the benefits rather than the features.

-Invite, even incentivise ongoing feedback from users and use this to regularly update your listing (and your app).
+Invite, even incentivize ongoing feedback from users and use this to regularly update your listing (and your app).

 Make sure your listing tells the user:

 - How easy or rewarding it is to get started

 - How simple it is to contact you and how very responsive you are

 With a website, you don’t stop measuring after the first visit.
 It’s the same for your app.

 Once a user has downloaded your app, get an understanding of how they engage with it: what they’re doing, and which of those actions signal long-term value.

 When tracking in-app events driven by your Google Ads campaigns, you can use:

 - Firebase analytics